MarcelloDeidda/exercise-finder/README.md

 When sending a request to the API I have specified language filter, but the response contains some exercises in Spanish (saved with an English language index).
 To apply an ulterior filter, I would use a language-detection library.
 It might also be a good idea giving the user the choice of the language, to expand the user base.

 I would also add more testing, mocking the API calls and verifying the exercise list output.
-Due to restricted time I have hard-coded the muscle list in the test suite, but a better way would be to simulate the API call and make sure the UI matches the given muscle list.
+Due to restricted time I have hard-coded the muscle list in the test suite, but a better way would be to simulate the API call and make sure the UI matches the given muscle/exercise list.

 ## Prerequisites